NorthStarUAS/Simulator/README.md

 ## FlightGear setup notes

+NOTE: This is totally wrong, needs to be updated!!!

 In the FlightGear main Launcher page -> Settings -> Additional
 Settings: copy these two lines (each option must be on separate lines)